-My name is Martin West and this is my 19th year teaching.
+My name is Martin West and this is my 21st year teaching.
 I started my teaching career in 1998 at Northside Elementary in Cedartown and enjoyed 10 years there before coming to Westside in the fall of 2008.
 I received my Bachelor's Degree, Master's Degree, and Educational Specialist Degree in Middle Grades Education with a primary concentration in Mathematics from the University of West Georgia.
-I am currently finalizing the last two chapters of my dissertation and should receive my Doctoral Degree in Teacher Leadership from Walden University soon.

-I have been married to Kim Hackney West for 13 years.
+I have been married to Kim Hackney West for 14 years.
 Kim taught in Polk School District for 29 years but is currently retired after being diagnosed with pancreatitis in September of 2014.
 We have a big family!
 My stepson Josh Kirkpatrick is married to Lacey and they have a beautiful 6-year-old boy, Koby.
-He is in Kindergarten at Westside this year.
+He is in 1st Grade at Westside this year.
 Kim and I have adopted three amazing children who keep us feeling young and on our toes!
-Betenia Faith turned 13 in February and is a 7th grader at Cedartown Middle.
-Simon was 11 in August and is in the Special Needs program at Westside.
-Our youngest son Oliver, or "Ollie," is in 3rd at Westside and he turned 9 in September.
-A 4 pound 5-year-old Yorkie named Fancy rounds out our crew.
+Betenia Faith turned 13 in February and is an 8th grader at Cedartown Middle.
+Simon will be 12 in August and is in the Special Needs program at Westside.
+Our youngest son Oliver, or "Ollie," is in 4th Grade at Westside and he will turn 10 in September.
+A 4 pound 7-year-old Yorkie named Fancy rounds out our crew.
 We are members of the First Baptist Church in Cedartown where Kim and I enjoy singing in the Sanctuary Choir and Adult Ensemble.
 Betenia Faith, Simon, and Ollie are active there in Music, Missions, and the Gospel Project for Kids.
 I also serve there as the Director of Children's Ministry.

 I feel that teaching is a privilege, and I think that too many people do not take the task seriously enough.
 When I became an educator, it was never a second choice because what I really wanted did not pan out.
 Conversely, education was the path I knew would develop my full potential.
 As a teacher, I am given the opportunity every day to shape young people’s lives, and this power is something I do not take lightly.
 I believe that every student can learn, and it is my desire to find the best way for each of my students to succeed.
 I do not feel you can teach to the middle and be successful.
 While one-on-one time is rare, it is not impossible to modify teaching to fit the needs of individual learning styles.